Divine Freedom

 3. Clarke's Problem with Divine Freedom: the power to choose otherwise is required for freedom.

-God always discerns and approves what is just and good, necessarily, and cannot do otherwise: But he always acts or does what is just and good freely; that is, having at the same time a full natural or physical power of acting differently.
-(1978.
-IV, 717)
+God always discerns and approves what is just and good, necessarily, and cannot do otherwise.
+But he always acts or does what is just and good freely; that is, having at the same time a full natural or physical power of acting differently.
+(1738 [1978 IV, 717])

-It is instructive to contrast Clarke's view of freedom with a stream of thought in Christian theology, dating back at least to Augustine, according to which the saints in heaven are perfected to the degree that they not only do not sin, they no longer are able to sin, a perfection that is found in God and the angels.
-In our earthly state we have the freedom to turn from the good and do evil, but in the life to come we shall have a superior sort of freedom, a freedom that does not include the ability to do evil.
+It is instructive to contrast Clarke’s view of freedom with a stream of thought in Christian theology, dating back at least to Augustine, according to which the saints in heaven are perfected to the degree that not only do they not sin, but in addition, they no longer are able to sin, which is a further perfection that is found in God and the angels.
+In our earthly state, we have the freedom to turn from the good and do evil, but in the life to come, we shall have a superior sort of freedom, a freedom that does not include the ability to do evil.
 Thus Augustine says:

 In his book, A Philosophical Inquiry Concerning Human Liberty, Anthony Collins had appealed to this stream of thought in support of his view that freedom does not require any power to choose or do otherwise.
 Clarke wrote a rather devastating response to Collins's book.
 In the course of his response to Collins we find the following remark:

 Clearly, Clarke rejects this stream of thought in Christian theology.
 He allows that the saints in heaven no longer have any desire to sin and take no delight in it.
-Indeed, it may be absolutely certain that with purified desires and a perfected judgment they will always freely do what is right.
-(See 1738, 124) And this will be an enormous difference from life on earth where we are often tempted to sin by bad desires and faulty judgment.
+Indeed, it may be absolutely certain that with purified desires and a perfected judgment they will always freely do what is right (see 1705 [1738, 124]).
+And this will be an enormous difference from life on earth, where we are often tempted to sin by bad desires and faulty judgment.
 But what cannot be is that the saints or the angels, or God for that matter, cease to have the ability or power to choose to do other than what is right.
 For then they would not be free in choosing and doing what is right.
 To lose the power to choose otherwise is to lose the power to choose freely.
-And if one loses that power one ceases to be an agent at all.
+And if one loses that power, one ceases to be an agent at all.

 We can begin to get at the difficulty in Clarke's view of divine freedom by considering God's perfections and their implications for whether he can freely choose to do evil.
 Clarke readily sees that were a perfectly good, omniscient being to freely choose to do some evil deed, it would thereby cease to be perfectly good.
 And it would cease to be perfectly good even if, as could not happen in God's case, it were prevented from carrying out the evil deed it chose to do.
 For the free choice to do evil is itself inconsistent with continuing to be a perfectly good, omniscient being.
 A being who freely chooses to do what it knows to be an evil deed thereby ceases to be a perfectly good being.
 So, if God were to freely choose to do an evil deed, he would cease to be perfectly good.
 In short, it is not logically possible for God both to freely choose to do evil and to continue to be perfectly good.
 Now, since Clarke holds with Leibniz that God necessarily exists and necessarily is omnipotent, omniscient, and perfectly good, we can advance to the simpler conclusion that it is not logically possible for God to freely chose to do evil.
 It is not logically possible because it is inconsistent with what is logically necessary: the existence of a being (God) who is necessarily omnipotent, omniscient, and perfectly good.

 An essential attribute of a being is an attribute that the being necessarily possesses.
-Clarke holds that the moral perfections of the deity are essential aspects of the divine nature. “… justice, goodness, and all the other moral attributes of God are as essential to the divine nature as the natural attributes of eternity, infinity, and the like” (1738, 120).
+Clarke holds that the moral perfections of the deity are essential aspects of the divine nature: “… justice, goodness, and all the other moral attributes of God are as essential to the divine nature as the natural attributes of eternity, infinity, and the like” (1705 [1738, 120]).

 Consider now the question: Does God ever freely choose not to do evil?
 I think we can see that Clarke's own views commit him to a negative answer to this question.
 For God chooses freely not to do something only if it is in his power to choose to do that thing — choosing freely, Clarke insists, logically requires the power to choose otherwise.
 But it cannot be in anyone's power to make a certain choice if it is logically impossible that the person make that choice.
 (If there is no possible world in which a person makes a certain choice, it cannot be that the person, nevertheless, has it within his power to make that choice.)
 Therefore, since it is logically impossible for God to choose to do evil, it is not in God's power to choose to do evil.
 And since it is not in God's power to choose to do evil, it cannot be that God's choice not to do evil is a free choice.
 If God chooses not to do evil, he so chooses of necessity, not freely.
 And this being so, it makes no sense for us to thank God, or to be grateful to him, for choosing not to do evil.
 He could not have chosen otherwise.